derhansen/sf_banners/Documentation/Main/PerformanceConsiderations/Index.rst

 Performance considerations
 --------------------------

-The extension fetches bannersasynchronously from the webserver where the TYPO3 installation resides.
+The extension fetches banners asynchronously from the webserver where the TYPO3 installation resides.
 Since the plugin has to count the impressions for each banner on every page-impression, the plugin runs uncached.
 I've implemented the TYPO3 Caching Framework to face this